kumahq/kuma/docs/madr/decisions/018-fault-injection-policy.md

         percentage: 50
 ```

-To support percentage we are going to introduce our own type so we can handle decimal values correctly.
+To support percentage we introduce a custom type to handle decimal values correctly see [#5717](https://github.com/kumahq/kuma/issues/5717).

 #### **Result**